redcap3000/couchCurl/README.markdown

         Not designed (yet) for updating records!
 You may want to use a different couch library..

         Originally designed to store output from API's as local cache.

+        // If you need to use a different database for any function, designate it as the last argument in each method. (except _cc_changes)

         //Include couchCurl.php
         // Store Json
         couchCurl::_cc_put('json string','record_id');